gi-ev/LNI/docs/index.md

 ---
 ---

-# lni

-> A LaTeX class for submissions to the ``Lecture Notes in Informatics''
+# A LaTeX class for submissions to the ``Lecture Notes in Informatics''

 ## Quick start